jaateixeira/fawwlg/README.md

 ### 1. **`assume-unchanged.sh`**
 🔹 **Purpose**: Marks files as "assume unchanged" in Git to ignore local changes (without removing from tracking).
 🔹 **Use Case**:
-   - Mark published pdf files as assume-unchanged.
-Git should know about it sit ut threats them differently
+   - Mark published pdf files to be assumed as unchanged over time.
+Git should know about it so it treats them differently.
    - No need to remember the "git update-index --assume-unchanged <file>" command
    - Temporary ignore configuration/log files
    - Improve performance in large repos